zahrashefa318/Zahra-DAE-projects/docs/about.md

 ## My Journey in Full Stack Software Engineering

-I am a **Full-Stack Software Engineer** who thrives in **remote or hybrid environments**, where flexibility, collaboration, and work–life balance are valued.
+I am a **Full-Stack Web Developer** who thrives in **remote, hybrid and onsite  environments**, where flexibility, collaboration, and work–life balance are valued.
 I design and develop secure, full-feature, user-friendly web and standalone applications, complete with elegant error-handling methods.
-Currently, I’m attending **DAE** as a trainee, with an expected graduation in **October 2025**.
+I recently graduated from **DAE** as a Backend Web Developer trainee in **October 2025**.I am actively seeking opportunities as a Full Stack Web Developer, Backend or Front-End Web Developer, and Software Engineer, with a strong interest in working on API development and AI-integration projects.

 ###  Personal Profile & Core Values